zamicol/zamicol.com/pages/words.md

 # Public Words that I like
 juristic
 perturbation
-misanthropic - disliking humankind and avoiding human society. adduce - cite as exidence germane - Relevant or foundational to an area of study.
+misanthropic    - disliking humankind and avoiding human society. adduce          - to bring forward in argument or as evidence; cite as pertinent or conclusive germane         - Relevant or foundational to an area of study.
 Lügenpresse     - (German) the lying press, e.g. fake news.
-metier - an occupation or activity that one is good at. prattle - talk at length in a foolish or inconsequential way. mendacity - untruthfulness; lying. drivel - talk nonsense. raison d'etre - the most important reason or purpose for someone or something's existence. ceteris paribus - all things being equal sophistry - the use of fallacious arguments, especially with the intention of deceiving.
+metier          - an occupation or activity that one is good at. prattle         - talk at length in a foolish or inconsequential way. drivel          - talk nonsense. mendacity       - untruthfulness; lying. raison d'etre   - the most important reason or purpose for someone or something's existence. ceteris paribus - all things being equal sophistry       - the use of fallacious arguments, especially with the intention of deceiving.
-Isomorphic.  - Math functions, programs, philosophic ideas that are interchangeably equivalent (although they may require some conversion)
+Isomorphic      - Math functions, programs, philosophic ideas that are interchangeably equivalent (although they may require some conversion)
 Dialectic       - the art of investigating or discussing the truth of opinions.
-Megalomania - obsession with the exercise of power, especially in the domination of others.
+Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources.